Why is getting to the doctor such a hassle?

 Yawning gaps to fill

 So far governments, healthcare providers and traditional businesses contracting with medical facilities for patient transportation could not give a comforting solution to the issues of getting patients to their doctor’s appointment on time.
 High costs, long waiting times, missed visits, poor communication, administrative affairs – the list of downsides is too long.
-Some too many people experience transportation barriers in healthcare and a too big market niche, that cannot be left out of sight.
+Too many people experience transportation barriers in healthcare and a too big market niche, which cannot be left out of sight.